-Note: It's needed only when tracker instance is created without use of paq.push() and script needs to know analytics ID before first tracking request is sent.
+Note: It's needed only when JavaScript Tracking Client instance is created without use of paq.push() and script needs to know analytics ID before first tracking request is sent.
 Make sure that it is called after all methods that configure cookie are called (e.g. setCookieNamePrefix(), setCookieDomain(), setCookiePath(), etc.).